HectorKroes/brn-skill-assessments/R Programming/Revision.md

 2: In player_move(board, player_symbol) : NAs introduced by coercion
 ```

 Upon a closer inspection, it seems that this warning message occurs when you use as.numeric() trying to convert a vector containing non-numeric values to a numeric vector.
 In the old player_move function there are two lines which take the user input to determine the coordinates of their move.
-If the input was blank, the program would prompt the user to input other value, but not before using the as.numeric() with an NA value as argument, raising a warning.
-To avoid this, I changed the player_move and is_coord_valid functions to only transform the input to integer after it is verified as a valid input ('1', '2' or '3'), so it shouldn't raise warnings anymore.
+If the input was blank, the program would prompt the user to input another value, but not before using the as.numeric() with an NA value as an argument, raising a warning.
+To avoid this, I changed the player_move and is_coord_valid functions to only transform the input to an integer after it is verified as a valid input ('1', '2' or '3'), so it shouldn't raise warnings anymore.
 Other solution I initially considered was to use suppressWarnings() to bypass the warning, but this is not an ideal solution as it's not usually good practice to suppress meritous warnings.

 >4. ``` Thank you for playing!
 Until next time!``` argument is a good example for user friendly software!
 Thank you.